klajmonm/polymers/README.md

 For each polymer, we extracted a representative trimer, tetramer, and pentamer, which allows for generating sigma-profiles based on averaging more different monomer units.

-Geomtries of monomer units of other polymers can be adopted from the Amsterdam Modeling Suite Database.
+Geometries of trimers of other polymers can be adopted from the Amsterdam Modeling Suite Database (https://www.scm.com/doc/COSMO-RS/COSMO-RS_Databases.html#adfcrs-polymers-2019).

 Note: plga1 and plga 2 differ in both geometry and ratio of LA/GA units.